devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 - 2023/11/27: add a note about Remaining length for SUBSCRIBE/PUBLISH packets in the MQTT specification
 - 2024/01/01: add note about RETAIN flag for the PUBLISH message
 - 2024/01/05: add note on the provided tests
+- 2024/10/15: add note on makefile syntax and running the server on different Unix systems

 ## Basic information